solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

 In the previous task, we created a model definition of a storeroom manually.
 In this task, we'll investigate pre-existing model sets aligned to specific industries, also referred to as an ontology.
 Currently, there are two open-source DTDL ontologies that leverage industry standards in their model definitions.
 These are the [real estate industry smart building](https://github.com/Azure/opendigitaltwins-building), and the [smart city industry](https://github.com/Azure/opendigitaltwins-smartcities).
 You can take advantage of these existing ontologies to form the basis of your model definitions.
 You can adopt them as-is and extend them as needed using model inheritance.

 1. An ontology provides a common representation of places, infrastructure, and assets to enable interoperability and data sharing across multiple domains.
-In a new browser window or tab, visit the following URL [https://github.com/Azure/opendigitaltwins-building](https://github.com/Azure/opendigitaltwins-building).
+In a new browser window or tab, visit the following URL: [https://github.com/Azure/opendigitaltwins-building](https://github.com/Azure/opendigitaltwins-building).

 2. This ontology is representative of the **RealEstateCore** ontology for smart buildings.
-Take a moment and review the structure as well as the motivations behind this ontology by reading through the README.md article found at this URL.
+Take a moment and review the structure as well as the motivations behind this ontology by reading the README.md article found at this URL.
 This article also describes how to extend and contribute to this ontology.

 3. Remaining on this website, navigate into the **Ontology/Space/Building/Building.json** file to view the definition of a building.
 Note that this model extends the **Space** definition located at **Ontology/Space/Space.json**.

-4. You are also able to visualize and interact with the **RealEstateCore** ontology by opening the following URL in a new tab or window [http://www.visualdataweb.de/webvowl/#iri=https://w3id.org/rec/full/3.3/](http://www.visualdataweb.de/webvowl/#iri=https://w3id.org/rec/full/3.3/).
+4. You are also able to visualize and interact with the **RealEstateCore** ontology by opening the following URL in a new tab or window: [http://www.visualdataweb.de/webvowl/#iri=https://w3id.org/rec/full/3.3/](http://www.visualdataweb.de/webvowl/#iri=https://w3id.org/rec/full/3.3/).

     ![The RealEstateCore model visualization graph is displayed.](media/realestatecorevisualization.png "RealEstateCore model visualization")